-CNN says suspicious package caught before reaching Atlanta HQ
+FBI seizes package intended for CNN, says it matches others

 All were sent through the Postal Service and intercepted before reaching their intended targets without exploding.
 No one has been hurt.

-Writing by Rich McKay; editing by Nick Macfie and Jonathan Oatis
+Additional reporting by Nick Carey; writing by Rich McKay; editing by Nick Macfie and Jonathan Oatis